bronson/vim-crosshairs/README.md

-## CursorLine
+## Vim Crosshairs

-This plugin displays a crosshair over the cursor, similar to having the cursorline or cursorcolumn settings enabled, but only in the active window.
-It's hidden when you switch away.
+This plugin displays a crosshair over the cursor, similar to having the cursorline or cursorcolumn settings enabled.
+The trick is, the crosshairs are only visible in the active window.
+This can be handy when you're lost in a sea of splits, vsplits, and quickfix windows.

+### TODO

+- Update the docfile!!

 ### Installation

 Using Pathogen:

-   git clone https://github.com/bronson/vim-cursorline ~/.vim/bundle/vim-cursorline
+   git clone https://github.com/bronson/vim-crosshairs ~/.vim/bundle/vim-crosshairs

 By default the crosshairs won't be shown.
-Enable line, column, or both in your vimrc like this:
+You must enable line, column, or both in your vimrc like this:

-    :set cursorline
-    :set cursorcolumn
+    :set cursorline    " enable the horizontal line :set cursorcolumn  " enable the vertical line

 ### Use

-To disable the crosshair for the current window:
+To disable the crosshairs for the current window:

     :setlocal nocursorline
     :setlocal nocursorcolumn